NinadJog/haskell-artifact-search/README.md

   +---+---+---+---+
 4 | X |   |   | X |
   +---+---+---+---+
 ```
 ## Algorithm

 How do we go about solving this problem?
-First off, given a list of artifacts such as "1B 2C,2D 4D", what information can we extract?
+First off, given a list of artifacts such as "1B 2C,2D 4D", what information can we extract from it?

 We can tell that it contains 2 artifacts, the first of which contains 4 cells (1B, 1C, 2B, 2C) and the second contains 3 (2D, 3D, 4D).